fossabot/Records/README.md

   **2. Usage**

   [<img width="300" alt="screen shot" src="https://img.youtube.com/vi/HOTwBou6FB4/0.jpg">](https://www.youtube.com/watch?v=HOTwBou6FB4)

-## Sourcery

-[Sourcery](https://github.com/krzysztofzablocki/Sourcery) is a boiler-plate generation tool that you can optionally use with this framework.

 ### Donations.
 <p>If you like this and you want to buy me a drink, use bitcoin.</p>